mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 # Algorithm

+Consider algorithm S.
-Consider algorithm S. Algorithm S returns the rate of a solution or zero if there is no solution.
+For given weight matrix `W` of size `n x n`, algorithm S returns the rate of a solution or zero if there is no solution.

 {% highlight asciidoc %}
 S(n, W)